 Impairment assessment under Expected Credit Loss ("ECL") model on trade receivables is performed.
-Except for significant or credit-impaired balances, which are assessed for impairment individually, the remaining trade receivables are grouped under a provision matrix by debtors internal credit rating and the historical observed default rates adjusted by forward-looking estimates.
-Impairment loss on trade receivables under the ECL model of approximately RMB22,845,000 (2021: approximately RMB2,163,000) was recognised during the Year.
+Except for significant or credit-impaired balances as a result of their long aging past due, which are assessed for impairment individually, the remaining trade receivables are grouped under a provision matrix by debtors internal credit rating and the historical observed default rates adjusted by forward-looking estimates.
+Impairment loss on trade receivables under the ECL model, net of reversal, of approximately RMB23,443,000 (2022: approximately RMB22,845,000) was recognised during the Year.
 For other receivables, the Directors make periodic individual assessment on their recoverability based on historical settlement records, past experience, and also quantitative and qualitative information that is reasonable and supportive forward-looking information.
-The Group provided an impairment loss on other receivables under the ECL model of approximately RMB17,039,000 (2021: approximately RMB429,000) during the Year.
+The Group provided an impairment loss on other receivables under the ECL model of approximately RMB10,627,000 (2022: approximately RMB17,039,000) during the Year.